 The Right Honourable Sir Jerry Mateparae GNZM QSO

 The first New Zealand Ostomy Society was formed in Christchurch in 1961.
-There are now 21 Societies covering the country from Whangarei in the North to Invercargill at the bottom of the South Island.
-This later Society we believe is the southern most Ostomy group in the world.
-The Federation came into being in 1972.
+There are now 19 Societies covering the country from Whangarei in the North to Dunedin in the south The Federation came into being in 1972.
 With a population of over 4.5 million there are nearly 6,000 ostomates in New Zealand, which is one in every 760 persons.
 This ratio is very similar to that found in Australia.

 The Federation also publishes a booklet, LIVING WITH YOUR OSTOMY, which is available free to all new ostomates